Highlights from our 2016 Annual Report

-Undergraduate membership grew for the eighth consecutive year and surpassed 9,500 men for the first time, finishing at 9,874.
-Delta Tau Delta ranked first in average chapter size among all fraternities with an average of 73 men, up 24 since 2004.
-Overall Delt undergraduate membership grew by 61 percent in the past decade.
+Undergraduate membership grew for the tenth consecutive year and surpassed 10,000 men for the first time, finishing at 10,129.
+Delta Tau Delta ranked third in average chapter size among all fraternities, down from first in 2014-15.
+Delt has ranked among the top five fraternities in each of the last 10 years.
+Two other fraternities reported average chapter size above 70 men in 2015-16.

 Joining the Delt Family

 Academically, Delt students continue to post strong classroom effort.
-The all-Delt average for the spring 2015 term surpassed 3.0 for the fifth semester in a row.
-More than 7 of 10 chapters achieved an aggregate GPA above the all-men's average on their campus and nearly 60 percent were above the all-fraternity average.
-A record 2,379 members were awarded Kershner Scholars status recognizing men who achieved a 3.5 GPA or dean's list recognition on their campus.
+The all-Delt average for the spring 2016 term surpassed 3.0 for the seventh semester in a row.
+More than 7 of 10 chapters achieved an aggregate GPA above the all-men's average on their campus and more than 60 percent were above the all-fraternity average.
+There were 2,193 members awarded Kershner Scholars status recognizing men who achieved a 3.5 GPA or dean's list recognition on their campus.
 That's one in every four men.

 The Road: Journey to Excellence